Breathing & Meditation

 Gratitude as Medicine

-In the Ayurvedic tradition, the mind and body are not separate systems — they are one integrated whole.
+In Ayurveda, the mind and body are not separate systems.
+They are one whole.
 What you think and feel directly affects your digestion, immunity, sleep, and vitality.
-This is why Ayurveda considers mental cultivation as important as diet and herbs.
+That is why Ayurveda treats mental cultivation as seriously as diet and herbs.

-Gratitude holds a special place in this framework.
-It is classified as a sattvic quality — one that promotes clarity, harmony, and connection.
-When you practise gratitude regularly, Ayurveda holds that you strengthen ojas, the subtle essence of immunity, radiance, and deep well-being.
+Gratitude holds a special place here.
+It is classified as sattvic, a quality that promotes clarity, harmony, and connection.
+Practise gratitude regularly and you strengthen ojas, the subtle essence of immunity, radiance, and deep well-being.

 How Gratitude Affects Each Dosha